sumeetbhandari/Notes/README.md

   },
   "then": {
     "required": ["rejectionCode", "additionalComments"],
+    "errorMessage": {
-    "description": "When decision is 'Rejected', rejectionCode and additionalComments are required."
+      "required": "When decision is 'Rejected', rejectionCode and additionalComments are required."
+    }
   },
   "else": {
     "not": {